 - Comply with Federal and State Equal Employment Opportunity laws.

-(Please refer to NACE’s Principles for Professional Conduct for Career Services and Employment Professionals for more details)
+(Please refer to NACE’s Principles for Professional Conduct for Center for Career Readiness and Employment Professionals for more details)

 UNC welcomes paid, unpaid, for credit, and noncredit internship opportunities for students; however, please note the following: